Local’s Review of Leonard’s Bakery: Honolulu’s Best Malasadas

 Malasadas are a Portuguese dessert that is essentially deep fried dough balls.
 Light and fluffy on the inside, golden brown on the outside, coated in sugar, cinnamon or the local favorite, Li-Hing-Mui (a dried asian plum powder that tastes like sweet and sour).
 You can also opt for the Malasada Puff, which is the same dessert but injected with flavored custards such as vanilla, chocolate, macadamia nut, coconut, guava, and a flavor of the month.
 On this trip we ordered a "flavor of the month" lilikoi (passion fruit) custard filled malasada.
 It was delicious!

-While this yummy stop is a must for any traveling food (or anyone for that matter) here are a few tips to make it easier:
+While this yummy stop is a must for any traveling food (or anyone for that matter) here are a few tips to make it easier.

 Walk or take a taxi: The parking lot is very small and during the busy morning hours, almost impossible to get a spot.
 If your staying in Waikiki, consider walking or taking a taxi ride.
 The walk from the Diamond Head side of Waikiki is only about 20 minutes and it is a nice stroll in the morning.
 If your on the farther side of Waikiki, closer to Ala Moana Mall, consider a short taxi ride.